stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 No-brainer.
 Subscribe to Youtube Red Pillers, Follow on Twitter, Facebook, and Instagram.
 Learn and Grow.

+### 16. Shower?
+Cold

+The benefits are written all over the internet, research.

-### 16. Amass Knowledge, Skills, Money, and Intelligence
+### 17. Amass Knowledge, Skills, Money, and Intelligence

 No-brainer no 2.
 Grow and focus on yourself and your family.
 To quote the famous Chris Brown quote

 > These hoes ain't loyal.

 Bros, be careful some women only want your money and good genes, others have been found impregnating themselves with semen in a condom.
 Flush those things down after use.
 As I keep repeating focus on yourself and your family.
 These hoes ain't loyal.
 A woman will never love you the way you want to be loved.
 There are good women out there but remember women are governed by their emotions, one day she's fine and the next she's killing you slowly with poison just to get her hands on your hard-earned money.
 Focus bro!

 Read the books recommended in step one.
 Take a look at my other articles.
 Women want an assertive, dominant, resourceful, alpha male who can lead and provide but can still hunker down and settle/commit.
 Don't be in a hurry to marry.
 Survey the market, don't lower your standards for anyone.

 ##### REMEMBER: YOU ARE LIKE FINE WINE, THE OLDER YOU GET THE BETTER YOU TASTE, BUT SHE'S LIKE FRUIT JUICE, OVER TIME SHE LOSES HER TASTE.